gjbsaiia/pynstagram/README.md

 - https://www.makeuseof.com/tag/read-write-google-sheets-python/
 Credential need to be in .json format, titled "creds.json"</br>
 Sheet can be titled however you like, but there needs to be three sub sheets, "RecentPost", "LikeListing", "Top10Followers"</br>

+## Example Script
+I've included the data scraping bot I use with my API.
+Shows how I incorporated google sheets.</br>
+If you set up your Google Sheet with the instructions in the tutorial above, you can run my example.</br>